centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 </TabItem>
 </Tabs>

-> If the URL doesn't work, you can manualy find this package in the folder.
+> If the URL does not work, you can manually find this package in the folder.

 Install Centreon MAP repository, you can find it on the [support portal](https://support.centreon.com/s/repositories).

-Then install Centreon MAP server using the following command:
+Then install Centreon MAP (Legacy) server using the following command:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">